MooersLab/modular-annotated-bibliography-typst/README.md

 <img width="1164" alt="Screenshot 2024-10-26 at 5 32 22 AM" src="https://github.com/user-attachments/assets/2df99895-ce1e-461e-b83d-3957b863dfa0">

-## Quick start on the typst app
+## Quick start on the typst.app

 1. Download the zip file
 2. Uncompress it
-3. Upload the files to a new project on the typst app.
+3. Upload the files to a new project on the [typst.app](https://typst.app/).
 4. Open the main.typ file.
 The PDF should appear.
 If not, refresh the browser window.

-Note that the imports are stored in the `template.typ` file, which is imported by the other typ files, including the bibNotes.
+Note that the imports are stored in the `template.typ` file, imported by the other typ files, including the bibNotes.
 This means that only the namespaces in the `template.typ` file have to be changed from `@preview` to `@local` when running the project locally.
+The files outside of the zipped folder have the `@local` namespace.

 ## Local install